wanadzhar913/bank-transaction-classification/README.md

 **Transaction-level features**

-1. We then created day related features to identify if the transaction happened on Friday, Monday or the weekend based on our analysis above.
+1. We then created day related features to identify if the transaction happened on Friday, Monday or the weekend based on our EDA.
 2. We also chose to keep the amount spent column on the transaction.
 Sizeable amounts may be correlated to specific transaction categories.

 **User-level features**

-1. From *bank_transaction.csv*, we created aggregate features to determine, on a monthly basis, how likely is a consumer make a transaciton of a particular category (and overall to determine activeness) based on their count (in the future, perhaps amount may be better).
-This could potentially be an important feature to determine if, for a particular user, a transacition category is more likely.
+1. From *bank_transaction.csv*, we created aggregate features to determine, on a monthly basis, how likely a consumer is to make a transaciton of a particular category based on their count.
+This can potentially capture a transaction category a user has a procilivity for.
 We acknowledge that this may result in a sparse dataset, but it's a good first step for experimentation.
 2. From *user_profile.csv*, we included the intent columns in spite of their sparsity for experimentation.

 **Train-test Split**